paysure/orinoco/README.md

 ParsePayload() >> ExtractUserEmail() >> SendEmail()
 ```

-The other way to build pipelines is to use `lena.action.ActionSet`:
+The other way to build pipelines is to use `orinoco.action.ActionSet`:

 ```
 ActionSet([ParsePayload(), ExtractUserEmail(), SendEmail()])